-I strongly recommend that you add your own grub4dos menus as .mnu files, into the E2B folder stucture, rather than try to use some of the E2B features and batch files without running from the E2B menu system.
+I strongly recommend that you add your own grub4dos menus as .mnu files into E2B, rather than try to use some of the E2B features and batch files into your own menu system without running from the E2B menu system.

 If you already have a syslinux or grub4dos multiboot USB drive, you can add E2B to your USB drive as follows:

 1. Download, extract and copy ALL the E2B files to your existing multiboot USB drive (including the files in the root).

 If you already have a \menu.lst file then do not overwrite it with the E2B menu.lst.